KendallPark/env-setup-exercise/README.md

 [Follow homebrew's instructions.](http://brew.sh/)

 ## Next Steps
-Individual environment setup instructions are hidden in a fork of this repo.
+Individual environment setup instructions are hidden in this repo.
 You'll need a working understanding of Git to figure out how to find them.

 [Go through this tutorial.](https://try.github.io/levels/1/challenges/1)

 You should be using Git through the terminal.
 No GUI interfaces yet.
 It's important to understand what's going on under the hood.

-`git remote add upstream `
+Clone this repo and start messing around.

-`git pull upstream`
+`git clone git@github.com:KendallPark/env-setup-exercise.git`

+`cd git@github.com:KendallPark/env-setup-exercise.git`

+`atom .` or `subl .`

 ## Other Dev Stuff that Kendall Likes
 ### Pimp out your terminal